SoftwareBrothers/fabricjs-viewport/README.md

 Simple implementation of viewport and zoom in fabricjs.

-1. Doesn't change data model, so every objects on your canvas wont be changed after zooming/grabbing
+1. Doesn't change data model, so none of the objects on your canvas is changed after zooming/grabbing
 2. Supports touch devices
 3. Supports free drawing mode